Stamp Out Hunger food drive postponed

-The Letter Carriers’ Stamp Out Hunger Food Drive, scheduled for May 9, 2020, the second Saturday in May, has been postponed.
+The Letter Carriers’ Stamp Out Hunger Food Drive, scheduled for May 9, has been postponed.

 The NALC and its partners will reschedule the food drive for a later date this year.
 The food drive is a critical source of food assistance for restocking food pantries prior to the summer break in the school year.
 Many families depend on food from the food drive to replace school breakfasts and lunches.